Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 Scenario 1: Ongoing Home Repairs or Upgrades

 Let’s say you have a few home projects you want to tackle over the next couple of years.
 Consider a new roof, a bathroom remodel, and new landscaping.
 You don’t want to take out three separate loans, and you don’t have a firm budget for all of them yet.
 A HELOC is perfect in this scenario.
-You can take out a little bit of money for the roof, pay it down, and then use the available credit for the bathroom and the landscaping when you are ready.
+You can take out a small amount of money for the roof, pay it down, and then use the available credit for the bathroom and landscaping when you are ready.
 You only pay interest on the amount you’ve withdrawn.

 Scenario 2: College Tuition Payments